numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 Rejected alternatives to adding a new operator
 ==============================================

-Over the past 15+ years, the Python numeric community has explored a variety of ways to resolve the tension between matrix and elementwise multiplication operations.
+Over the past few decades, the Python numeric community has explored a variety of ways to resolve the tension between matrix and elementwise multiplication operations.
 PEP 211 and PEP 225, both proposed in 2000 and last seriously discussed in 2008 [#threads-2008]_, were early